ClintH/ixfx-docs/src/pages/data/normalising.md

 The ixfx scale function optionally allows the scaling to be _eased_ (for non-linear scaling), and if `outMin`/`outMax` are not specified, a 0..1 range is presumed.

-It's function signature looks like this:
+Its function signature looks like this:

 ```js
 scale(v:number,